psevestre/openid-fapi/Financial_API_WD_002.md

 #### 8.4.2 Authorization request parameter injection attack

-In [RFC6749], the authorization request is sent as query parameter.
+In [RFC6749], the authorization request is sent as a query parameter.
 Although [RFC6749] mandates the use of TLS, the TLS is terminated in the browser and thus not protected within the browser; as a result an attacker can tamper the authorization request and insert any parameter values.

 The use of a `request` object or `request_uri` in the authorization request will prevent tampering with the request parameters.